yeahdongcn/agentman/README.md

-# 🤖 Agentman: AI Agent Development Made Simple
+# 🤖 Agentman: A tool for building and managing AI agents

 Agentman is a powerful Docker-like tool for building, managing, and deploying AI agents using the Model Context Protocol (MCP).
 With its intuitive `Agentfile` syntax, you can define complex multi-agent workflows and deploy them as containerized applications with a single command.